Meet Our Writers

 John Hamalian

-John is a US citizen and an avid explorer with a passion for travel journalism and photography.
-He has visited more than 65 countries, including the entire Far East of Asia.
-He has written for The Straits Times, Shanghai Daily, The Armenian Mirror-Spectator, My Paper, The American Women’s Club of Korea and the in-flight magazine of Royal Bhutan Airlines.
+John S. Hamalian is a writer on travel, global affairs, culture, innovation, and management.
+An avid explorer, he has visited over 75 countries, including the entire Asian continent.
+He has written for The Straits Times, Shanghai Daily, The Armenian Mirror-Spectator, My Paper, The American Women’s Club of Korea, and the in-flight magazine of Royal Bhutan Airlines.

 Agi Heale